• Skip to primary navigation

 This slideshow requires JavaScript.

-Clark Chapel United Methodist Church was founded in 1867 by freed slaves shortly after the Civil War ended.
-The church that is shown is believed to be the original 1867 building constructed by the church congregation.
+The Clark Chapel United Methodist Church was founded by freed slaves in 1867, only two years after the end of the Civil War.
+This is one of the oldest independent black congregations in Alabama and the South.
+The small wood building that is shown is believed to be the original church constructed by the congregation.
 It still has its original pews.
-This church is located at the intersection of W Spruce and State Streets in Gainesville (32°49’04.2″N 88°09’51.9″W – Google Maps).

 Tags: alabama, black belt, black heritage, chapel, church, gainesville, methodist, sumter county